Diversity, Equity and Inclusion at Cell Press

 Inequities in academic research keep us from maximizing scientific output.
 The future of science depends on equitable, inclusive and diverse participation from all backgrounds.
 Science is at its best when it represents the full diversity of the human experience.

-Join this live webinar to hear from Isabel Goldman, I&D Officer at Cell Press and Leading Edge editor at Cell, about the DEI initiatives that Cell Press has launched over the past few years, including:
+Watch this recorded webinar to hear from Isabel Goldman, I&D Officer at Cell Press and Leading Edge editor at Cell, about the DEI initiatives that Cell Press has launched over the past few years, including:

 • the Rising Black Scientists Awards